fbosch/waybar-nixos-updates/README.md

 ### Notifications

 The script sends desktop notifications to keep you informed:
-- When starting an update check: "Checking for Updates"
+- When starting an update check: "Checking for Updates - Please be patient"
 - When throttled due to recent checks: "Please Wait" with time until next check
 - When updates are found: "Update Check Complete" with the number of updates
 - When no updates are found: "Update Check Complete - No updates available"